The BOSS bispectrum analysis at one loop from the Effective Field Theory of Large-Scale Structure: Introduction, Main Results and Conclusion

-The development of a pipeline that allows us to analyze the one-loop bispectrum predicted by the EFTofLSS has required much theoretical work, and the explanation of such techniques will be presented in {two} upcoming papers~\cite{toappear2,toappear3}.
+The development of a pipeline that allows us to analyze the one-loop bispectrum predicted by the EFTofLSS has required much theoretical work, and the explanation of such techniques will be presented in {two} upcoming papers~\cite{DAmico:2022ukl, Anastasiou:2022udy}.
 While the application to constrain primordial non-Gaussianities was already presented in~\cite{DAmico:2022gki}, here, instead, we will just give the essential details and focus on constraints of the $\Lambda$CDM parameters.

 Our main results are summarized in fig.~\ref{fig:boss}, where we plot the posteriors on the cosmological parameters that are effectively scanned.
-This analysis improves the error bars on the $\Lambda$CDM parameters $\sigma_8$, $h$, and $\Omega_m$ with respect to the power spectrum-only analysis by about 30\%, 18\%, and 13\% respectively, achieving a precision of about $4.7\%$, $1.6\%$, and $3.2\%$ at $68\%$~CL, respectively.
-Notice also that the results improve significantly upon the ones obtained using instead the tree-level prediction for the bispectrum monopole: in particular, $\sigma_8$ is better determined by about $30\%$.
+This analysis improves the error bars on the $\Lambda$CDM parameters $\sigma_8$, $h$, and $\Omega_m$ with respect to the power spectrum-only analysis by about 30\%, 18\%, and 13\% respectively, achieving a precision of about $4.7\%$, $1.6\%$, and $3.2\%$ at $68\%$~CL, respectively.\footnote{{Here and in the rest of this work, we quote parameter constraints as the Bayesian $68\%$ credible interval from the one-dimensional marginalized posterior.}} Notice also that the results improve significantly upon the ones obtained using instead the tree-level prediction for the bispectrum monopole: in particular, $\sigma_8$ is better determined by about $30\%$.
 Naively, a $30\%$ improvement corresponds to doubling the data volume of the survey.
 As it can be seen in the same figure, the results are compatible with the ones obtained with a power-spectrum-only analysis.
 We find no tension with Planck: we measure $\sigma_8$, $h$, and $\Omega_m$ to values consistent at $0.3\sigma, 1.4\sigma, 0.5\sigma$, respectively, with the ones of Planck $\nu\Lambda$CDM~\cite{Planck:2018vyg}.

 The paper is organized as follows.
 In sec.~\ref{sec:data} we describe the data products {and the measurements} we use.
 In sec.~\ref{sec:theory} we describe the theory model including the observational aspects. {In sec.~\ref{sec:likelihood}, we present the likelihood we use to describe the data. } In sec.~\ref{sec:validation}, we provide some tests for our pipeline.
 Finally, in sec.~\ref{sec:results}, we provide some additional details about the main results.
 Technical aspects {and additional materials} are relegated to the appendices.